open-telemetry/opentelemetry-specification/specification/api-metrics-user.md

 Binding instruments to a single `Meter` instance has two benefits:

-1. Instruments can be exported freom the zero state, prior to first use, with no explicit `Register` call
+1. Instruments can be exported from the zero state, prior to first use, with no explicit `Register` call
 1. The component name provided by the named `Meter` satisfies a namespace requirement

 The recommended practice is to define structures to contain the